Whooper Swan (Cygnus cygnus) | Species | ||||||||||||||||||||||||||||||||||||

-Taken at Welney, Cambs, on January 2nd 2005.
-(Click image for larger version.
-Click image for larger version. © David Hastings) DescriptionL: 140 - 160cm; WS: 205 - 235cm The Whooper swan is a large white swan, bigger than a Bewick's but smaller than a Mute.
+Taken at Welney, Norfolk, on November 8th 2024. (© David Hastings) (1/400th sec at f10.
+Click image for larger version) Near-adult.
+Taken at Welney, Cambs on November 8th 2024. (© David Hastings) (1/500th sec at f9.
+Click image for larger version) DescriptionL: 140 - 160cm; WS: 205 - 235cm The Whooper swan is a large white swan, bigger than a Bewick's but smaller than a Mute.
 It has a long thin neck, which it usually holds erect, and black legs.
 Its black bill has a large triangular patch of yellow on it.
 Its breeding range is Iceland, northern Europe and Russia.
 It is mainly a winter visitor to the British Isles.
 It breeds on tundra pools and small lakes with sheltering vegetaion, on damp bogs and in marshes.
 Has a loud, bugling call, similar to that of the Bewick's Swan.
 Its UK conservation status is amber, owing to its winter population and small breeding numbers.
 Sightings

 |